NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 Install Singularity
 -----------------------

 To install the HPC-stack via Singularity container, first install the Singularity package according to the `Singularity Installation Guide <https://sylabs.io/guides/3.2/user-guide/installation.html#>`_.
 This will include the installation of dependencies and the installation of the Go programming language.
 SingularityCE Version 3.7 or above is recommended.

 .. warning::
    Docker containers can only be run with root privileges, and users cannot have root privileges on HPC computers.
-Therefore, it is not possible to build the HPC-stack inside a Docker container.
+Therefore, it is not possible to build the HPC-stack inside a Docker container on an HPC system.
 A Docker image may be pulled, but it must be run inside a container such as Singularity.

 Build and Run the Container